itriedcoding/text-to-image/README.md

 *   **Node.js & npm:** Ensure you have Node.js (which includes npm) installed.
 You can download it from [nodejs.org](https://nodejs.org/).
     *   Verify installation: `node -v` and `npm -v`
+*   **Google Gemini API Key:** You will need an API key from Google AI Studio.
+This key must be made available to the application via an environment variable.

 ### Local Development Setup